briatte/asr/exercise-00/README.md

 Like I said, a few lines won't produce any results, and at some point, you will also get a warning (which is different from an error).
 Warnings are fine.

 There is a very short exercise somewhere in the code.
-It uses data from the [U.S. General Social Survey][gss] (2000-2014).
+It uses data from years 2000--2014 of the [U.S. General Social Survey][gss].
 Give it a go!

 [gss]: https://gss.norc.org/

-And if things stop working, just try again.
+And if things stop working, read again through the instructions, and try again.
 Using R and RStudio will take practice.
 This is your first practice session.